 According to psychologist Sherrie Campbell, people thrive in environments that free them to communicate and work together.
 When the company environment is focused on collaboration, team members naturally feel a part of something bigger than themselves.

-This is the ultimate crux of successful workplace collaboration amongst cross-functional teams; to ensure that teams work together and achieve more because of it.
-They are using collective brainpower to maximize their input and not just for the sake of it.
+This is the ultimate crux of successful workplace collaboration amongst cross-functional teams: ensuring that teams work together and achieve more because of it.
+They are using collective brainpower to maximize their input, not just for the sake of it.

 Let us discuss some of the cultural changes companies can implement to achieve successful cross-functional collaboration.